 - Numerical amount must match written amount on deeds and mortgages.

-- Book and page numbers of mortgages must appear on all documents that refer back to this document.
+- Book and page numbers of mortgages must appear on all documents associated with the original mortgage.

 - Multiple documents constituting one transaction must clearly indicate on each document the order of recording.

-- Deed with transfer tax in more than one municipality must stipulate division of transfer taxes.
+- Deed with transfer tax in more than one municipality must stipulate division of transfer taxes or percentage paid.